AdobeDocs/marketo.es-ES/help/marketo/product-docs/core-marketo-concepts/programs/program-schedule-view/editing-entries-in-the-program-schedule-view.md

    ![](assets/image2014-9-18-18-3a3-3a22.png)

-1. ¡bueno!
+1. ¡Excelente!
 La descripción ha cambiado.

    ![](assets/image2014-9-18-18-3a3-3a48.png)